sonofthort/Curlicue/README.md

 $$\displaystyle\sum_{n=1}^N e^{i 2 \pi R(n)}$$

-If $`R(n)`$ has within it its own variables (such as $`k`$ in the previously analyized functions), a set of all possible values results from the full (non-repeating) range of those variables and all possible combinations of those variables.
+If $`R(n)`$ has within it its own variables (such as $`k`$ in the previously analyzed functions), a set of all possible values results from the full (non-repeating) range of those variables and all possible combinations of those variables.

 ## Example
 In some cases a scaling variable $`k`$ can be extracted from within $`R(n)`$, allowing us to rewrite the summation as: